 The Lighter Side of Concrete

 In 1971, the One Shell Plaza pierced the Texas skyline, breaking the city record for tallest building.
-This 52-story building broke another record as the world's tallest building made of lightweight concrete.
+This 52-storey building broke another record as the world's tallest building made of lightweight concrete.

-What is Lightweight Concrete?
+What Is Lightweight Concrete?

-What is Internal Curing?
+What Is Internal Curing

-Benefits of AAC
+Benefits and Drawbacks of AAC

 - Increased strength due to internal curing